 - Work with their local community to make it more accessible and inclusive for people with disability.

 LACs are skilled at working with people with disability who come from all walks of life.
 However, it isn’t reasonable to expect they will be able to help everyone, with everything, all of the time.
-For this reason, the ILC will provide grants to fund activities in the other four ILC Activity Areas that support and strengthen the important work of the LACs.
+For this reason, ILC provide grants to fund activities in the other four ILC Activity Areas that support and strengthen the important work of the LACs.

 What does this mean for me?